 - Takes about 12 months to complete

-More information and school listings are available through our nursing schools information page.
+More information and school listings are available through our nursing programs information page.

 Medical Insurance Specialist (150 Hours)